Mobilpadde/PotentioWindy/README.md

 #PotentioWindy

-Control the wind in processing with an potentiometer (Controlled by an Arduino)
+Control the wind in processing with a potentiometer (Controlled by an Arduino)

 ![Stuff](http://i.imgur.com/bJhHvld.gif)